 - Understand that we are generally not likely to write about your thing.
 We generally publish five days each week but get about 10 pitches that are somewhat relevant to our audience in the same time span.
 Don’t count on coverage.
 But if your tool, site, etc., is interesting to our audience, we will probably Tweet about it.

 - There are several other authors at SME.
 You’re welcome to pitch them if you like.
 See their sites/bios for appropriate contact points.

-- And as much as I hate this because it’s rude and inconsiderate, you’re also not likely to hear back from me.
-It’s not that I don’t want to be nice and respond, but I just don’t have enough hours in a day.
+- And as much as we hate this because it’s rude and inconsiderate, you’re also not likely to hear back from us.
+It’s not that we don’t want to be nice and respond, but we’re busy helping clients with digital marketing projects and priorities take precedence.
 Fair or not, that’s how it is.
-I’m sorry in advance.
+We’re sorry in advance.
 But make that one paragraph good and you’ve got a shot.